SUMMIT GUARD STATION BUNKHOUSE

 Directions

-From Pendleton: Travel Interstate 84 east for 34 miles to Exit 243 (Mt.
+From Pendleton, OR: Take I-84 east for 34 miles to Exit 243 (Mt.
 Emily Exit).
-Turn left at the stop sign, cross the freeway overpass, and proceed to the end of pavement where Forest Service Road 31 begins.
-Travel FSR 31 for about 12.2 miles to the junction with FSR 3113.
-Turn left onto FSR 3113 and travel about 0.8 miles to the Summit Guard Station access road.
+Turn left at the stop sign, cross the freeway overpass, and proceed to where the pavement ends at Forest Service Road 31.
+Travel FSR 31 for 12.2 miles to the junction with FSR 3113.
+Turn left onto FSR 3113 and travel 0.8 miles to the access road to Summit Guard Station.
 Turn left and follow the road to the right.
-From Weston: Travel 28 miles east on Highway 204.
-Turn right (south) onto FSR 31, go 9.4 miles to Ruckel Junction, continue on FSR 31 for 17 miles to FSR 3113, turn right and proceed 0.8 miles to the access road.
+From Weston, OR: Travel 28 miles east on Highway 204.
+Turn right onto FSR 31 and go 9.4 miles to Ruckel Junction.
+Continue on FSR 31 for 17 miles to FSR 3113, turn right, and travel 0.8 miles to the access road.

 Amenities